KUMB Awards XIX: 2015/16 Season

-Once again there were twelve categories for readers to vote in this year, KUMB.com's eighteenth annual poll.
+Once again there were twelve categories for readers to vote in this year's KUMB Awards XIX.

-And once again the KUMB Awards were revealed in front of a live audience, with The Cow in Stratford Westfield providing the venue and Jimmy Walker and Rufus Brevett the enteretainment.
+And once again the KUMB Awards were revealed in front of a live audience, with The Cow in Stratford Westfield providing the venue - and former Hammers Marlon Harewood and Anton Ferdinand the enteretainment.

 KUMB.com PLAYER OF THE YEAR